carlosdeveloper10/PDOConnection/README.md

 -   Microsoft sql:
 --   result: it is waiting.

-look at the following tests for learn to use the library
+look at the following tests to learn to use the library

 -   [Mysql tests](https://github.com/carlosprogrammer/PDOConnection/tree/master/test/MySqlTest)
 -   [Postgresql test](https://github.com/carlosprogrammer/PDOConnection/tree/master/test/PgSqlTest)